GEN-Soddon/MMTUTwithPahimar/README.md

 Episode 5 Complete, proxy and reference add and working

-Episode 6 Complete, configuration ConfigValue don't forget to remove boolean when you add getboolean to line.
+Episode 6 Complete, configuration ConfigValue don't forget to remove boolean when you add get boolean to line.

+Episode 7 and 7.5 Complete, glad I have watched all videos before starting to walk through live.
+I remembered that an issue in 7 was corrected in 7.5

+        -I am just a few videos away from being able to create my own mod.
+Will start creating textures this week.